shashvcode/dmify-public/README.md

 ## What is DMify?

 DMify revolutionizes Instagram outreach by combining AI-powered message generation with automated sending.
 Unlike other tools that only generate messages, DMify handles the entire process from creation to delivery.

+Since this is a live SaaS with real customers, I'm not at liberty to disclose the code.
+Please read this document to gain a deeper understanding of the architecture

 ## ⚡ Key Features